-East London and Thames Gateway are facing big changes in the coming years and if people from local communities are going to have an influence on these changes.
-As a result, locals need to know what is planned, how it might affect them and feel confident about making their voices heard.
+East London and Thames Gateway face, and are facing big changes in the coming years.
+If people from local communities are going to have an influence on these change.
+They need to know what is planned, how it might affect them and feel confident about making their voices heard.

-The idea is to use the map as tool for communication with the various stakeholders involved in development and regeneration programmes, local service providers’ and the community as a whole.
-Consequently, the ordinary person can be informed, have their say and get involved.
+The community were able to use the map as a tool for communication with the various stakeholders involved in development and regeneration programmes, local service providers and the community as a whole.
+The map enabled all community members to be informed, have their say and get involved.

-One of the issues highlighted by local residents is the vast amount of change the developments will have on the area and the fact that local history is being lost.
+One of the issues highlighted by local residents was the vast amount of change the developments would have on the area, and the fact that local history is being lost.
 We have worked with residents to begin mapping elements of local history that have influenced both the physical and social structure within the community over the past fifty years.
-To date over one hundred places have been captured ranging from Achilles Serre, the first dry cleaners in Britain to the pre World War II landfill site.
+To date over one hundred places have been captured ranging from Achilles Serre, the first dry cleaners in Britain to the pre-WWII landfill site.
 This resource will serve as an archive for the community that will capture past and future changes.

-“It was lovely to be able to talk about and share our past memories of how Hackney Wick used to be when we were youngsters” were the comments made by one of the residents.
+“It was lovely to be able to talk about and share our past memories of how Hackney Wick used to be when we were youngsters”.

 See YouTube footage of some of the residents who participated in the project.